microsoft/pxt-adafruit/docs/reference/js/lessons/minesweeper/quiz.md

 # minesweeper quiz

-make a game to test your memory for placing a LED mine then finding the hidden LED mine #math #random #docs
+make a game to test your memory for placing a LED mine then finding the hidden LED mine.

 ## Name